 They'll be able to tell if the damage to your roof means that a roof replacement is needed or if it could be fixed with a repair.

 Hiring a roofing contractor that has the experience and knowledge to inspect your roof is important.
 Check out our article to learn more about choosing the right roofing contractor.

 How much does a roof replacement cost?

 Everyone looking at replacing a roof wants a hard and fast number when they ask how much roof replacement costs.
-But as professionals roofers, it would be problematic if we told you that your roof replacement cost would be $8,000 and then upon inspection realize it cost closer to $10,000.
+But as professional roofers, it would be problematic if we told you that your roof replacement cost would be $8,000 and then upon inspection, realize it cost closer to $10,000.
 That's why if you get a hard and fast number from just a phone conversation with a roof replacement company, you should make sure that you get a second and third opinion.